reserve-protocol/rsr-mainnet/README.md

 An independent review and audit was performed by [Solidified](https://solidified.io/).
 The final report is located in the `audits` directory.

-All core smart contracts are immutable, and cannot be upgraded.
+No contracts can be upgraded.
+Ownership/Pausership is set to the zero address after the fork in order to reach maximum decentralization.